Brand Name, Dosage Format and Strength

 Aminoglycoside, Cephalosporin, Chloramphenicol, Lincosamide, Macrolide, Penicillin, Penicillin + Beta lactamase Inhibitor , Penicillinase-resistant isoxazolylpenicillin, Penicillin; Beta-lactam + Beta-lactamase Inhibitor, Quinolone, Sulfonamide + Folate Inhibitor, Tetracycline, Triazole Antibiotic, Immunostimulant, Neuraminidase Inhibitor

 STATEMENT ON USAGE FOR HIGH RISK GROUPS

-However, there are no adequate and well controlled studies in pregnant women to date.
-Use in pregnancy only if the potential benefit justifies possible risk to the fetus.
+There have been no adequate and well-controlled studies in pregnant women.
+Levofloxacin should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 Lactation: Levofloxacin has not been measured in human milk.
 However, based on the ofloxacin data, it can be presumed that levofloxacin will be excreted in human milk.
 Therefore, a decision should be made whether to discontinue breastfeeding or to discontinue the drug, taking into account the importance of the drug to the mother as well as the possible serious adverse effects to the infant.

 Children: Levofloxacin is indicated in children ≥ 6 mos of age only for the prevention of inhalational anthrax (post-exposure).
 An increased incidence of musculoskeletal disorders (arthralgia, arthritis, tendonopathy, and gait abnormality) compared to controls has been observed in pediatric patients receiving levofloxacin.